This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Below is a couple of screenshots I took from Benefit Cosmetics’ Chinese website, clearly showing several retailers carrying their products:

-Many truly cruelty-free brands have chosen not to sell their products in China because of the country’s animal testing laws.
-Unfortunately, Benefit Cosmetics refuses to do the same and has decided to put profits before the welfare of animals.
+Many truly cruelty-free brands have chosen not to sell their products in China because of its animal testing laws.
+Unfortunately, Benefit refuses to do the same and therefore cannot be considered cruelty-free.

-By choosing to sell in mainland China, Benefit must have their products tested on animals.
-Therefore I would not consider Benefit to be a cruelty-free brand.
+To sum up, by choosing to sell in mainland China, Benefit must have its products tested on animals.
+Therefore, we would NOT consider Benefit to be a cruelty-free brand.

-Benefit Cosmetics is on our List of Brands to Avoid – Animal Tested.
+Currently, Benefit is on our List of Brands to Avoid – Animal Tested.